 Frequently Asked Questions

-Find answers to all your questions about OMED23!
+Find answers to all your questions about OMED24!

-OMED23 is set to take place as a hybrid event Oct.
-6-8, with options for virtual or in-person participation in Orlando, Florida.
+OMED24 is set to take place Sept.
+20-22 at the Henry B. González Convention Center in San Antonio, Texas.
 Read on for answers to all your OMED questions or contact us for additional information.

 Q. What is OMED?